MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_hw_firmware_info.md

 ### -field ImagePayloadAlignment

 The alignment of the image payload, in number of bytes.
 The maximum is PAGE_SIZE.
-The transfer size is a mutliple of this size.
+The transfer size is a multiple of this size.
 Some protocols require at least sector size.
 When this value is set to 0, this means that this value is invalid.

 ### -field ImagePayloadMaxSize